Refusal to Consent to Testing

 Let us put our experience to work for you.
 Call (801) 532-5297 today for a free consultation to discuss your case.

-The peace officer requesting a test shall warn a person that refusal to submit to the test or tests may result in revocation of the person's license to operate a motor vehicle ... if the person:
+As required by § 41–6a–520(2)(a), the peace officer requesting a test must warn a person that a refusal to submit to the test or tests may result in revocation of the person's license to operate a motor vehicle ... if the person: